Partners: Sierra Club Michigan Chapter

 Funded by: The Fred A and Barbara M Erb Family Foundation

-Sewage and urban runoff are polluting Detroit’s rivers.
-Detroit residents and civic leaders can prevent this pollution by putting Rain Gardens to the Rescue!
-The Rain Gardens to the Rescue program is a series of workshops designed to teach people about rain gardens and how to create rain gardens of their own.
-Support will be provided to install 10 rain gardens in Districts 1, 2 and 7 in 2018.
-As volunteers become more aware and engaged in the program our hope is that they will become rain garden ambassadors in the community – teaching others about rain gardens, assisting with rain garden plantings and spreading the message about the importance and need for rain gardens in the community.
+Detroit residents and civic leaders can prevent the pollution of our Great Lakes from overflow of storm-water by putting Rain Gardens to the Rescue!
+The Rain Gardens to the Rescue program is a series of workshops designed to teach people how to create rain gardens of their own.
+As volunteers become more aware and engaged in the program our hope is that they will become rain garden ambassadors in the community – assisting others with rain garden plantings and spreading the message about the importance and need for rain gardens in our communities.

 Educated 110 active and engaged residents about the value and purpose of rain gardens.

 Installed 80 rain gardens since 2015 that treat over 56,000 gallons of rain water per rain event.

 Engaged over 700 people in the installation of rain gardens.